#34 Tanner Wood

 Status: On Scholarship

-Exhibit A: Last fall, Wood set a Kansas high school state record — and the third-best single-game rushing yardage total in national high school history — with a 659-yard, nine-TD effort in Conway Springs' 84-56 win over Chaparral.
+Exhibit A: In 2012, Wood set a Kansas high school state record — and the third-best single-game rushing yardage total in national high school history — with a 659-yard, nine-TD effort in Conway Springs' 84-56 win over Chaparral.

-Wood was named the Kansas Gatorade Player of the Year following his senior year and was an All-American honorable mention selection by Parade Magazine.
+Wood was named the Kansas Gatorade Player of the Year following his senior year and was an All-honorable mention selection by Parade Magazine.

-A four-year letterman who led the Cardinals to a combined record of 45-5 during his high school career, he was ranked by Rivals.com as the No. 2 player in the state of Kansas.
+A four-year letterman under head coach Matt Biehler who led the Rivals.com as the No. 2 player in the state of Kansas in 2012.to a combined record of 45-5 during his high school career, Wood was ranked by

-Wood recorded 2,709 rushing yards (almost 700 of which came during his freakazoid game), 43 total touchdowns and 110 tackles during his senior season.
+Wood recorded a whopping 2,709 rushing yards, 43 total touchdowns and 110 tackles during his senior season.

-He was named to The Topeka Capital-Journal and VarsityKansas.com 2012 Top 11 team, and was an All-3A first team performer at running back by VarsityKansas.com and at linebacker by the Capital-Journal as a senior.
+He was named to The Topeka Capital-Journal and VarsityKansas.com 2012 Top 11 teams, and was an All-Class 3A first team performer at running back by VarsityKansas.com and at linebacker by the Capital-Journal as a senior.

-He also was a standout in basketball, and track and field.
-Although I think Wood will redshirt, he very well could see the field early.
-He has the potential to become another Monty Beisel or Ben Leber for us.
-Watch his highlights here.
+He also was a standout in basketball, and track and field who has the potential to become another Monty Beisel or Ben Leber for us.